 Figure out what exercises and routines work best for your client

 You need to make sure you ask your clients questions such as: how sore did you get?
-Did you like the motion of the exercise and were there any discomforts?
+Did you like the motion of the exercise, and were there any discomforts?
 Make sure you do not build a cookie-cutter workout for every single one of your clients.

 Yes, it will take some trial and error, but your clients will benefit greatly from this!

 Be sure to track progress quantitatively for your client

-You need to make sure to measure your client’s circumference measurements (waist, hips, and arms, etc.), body fat percentage and weight at least every four weeks!
+You need to make sure to measure your client’s circumference measurements (waist, hips, arms, etc.), body fat percentage, and weight at least every four weeks!
 Sometimes this is difficult because you need to find the time to be able to do these measurements.

 If you don’t like using software, then you should at least use a fantastic workout schedule template that is easy to print out.

 You may not be a nutritionist, but you can still give great tips on a diet!

 Most personal trainers are not dietitians or registered nutrition experts, but most have a good idea of eating healthy to see optimum results.
 And although you may not be licensed to advise, you can still provide general guidelines to your clients.